mechristenson/study-guides/csci585/final-study-guide.md

    - give real valued output that is a smooth and bounded function of total input
    - Nice derivatives which help learning
    - Can act as probability distribution for the output
+   - Also used in logistic regression for classification

 8. NN: Backpropagation
   - Method learning weights